shinyay/migrate-for-anthos-for-win-gs/README.md

-# Migrate for Anthos Getting Started
+# Migrate for Anthos Getting Started for Windows

 Migrate for Anthow for Windows Server